What is Flora Finder?

 Where can I download Flora Finder?

 Flora Finder is available to download on iTunes.
-The app is only available for Apple iPhones and iPads at this point, although an Android version may be developed in the future.
+The app is only available for Apple iPhone and iPad.

 How does Flora Finder work?

 Flora Finder works by analysing an image captured on your iPhone, iPod or iPad camera.
 The app will analyse the general shape of your leaf, and ask you to select some general traits of the leaf to aid the identification of your plant.